-In general the streets and pavements have been constructed with small cobbles and stones and although are stunning to look at, are not the most practical surfaces for people with disabilities.
+In general the streets and pavements have been constructed with small cobblestones and although stunning to look at, it is not the most practical surface for people with disabilities.
 The international airport in Madeira doesn't have many disabled facilities either.

-Most hotels are able to comfortably accommodate disabled people and almost all have elevators and ramps.
-However, we do advise you to ask all the right questions before you book your hotel.
+Most hotels are able to comfortably accommodate people with disabilities and almost all have elevators and ramps.
+However, we do advise you to ensure your accommodation has adequate access and facilities before you book your hotel.

 The cable car has full disabled access and will stop for people with wheelchairs to get in.

-The Funchal Marina also has disabled facilities with a ramp near the Beer House bar giving access to all the restaurants and snack bars available on this lovely area by the sea.
+The Funchal Marina also has disabled facilities with a ramp near the Beer House bar providing access to all the restaurants and snack bars available in this lovely area by the sea.

-Hidden Secret - The footpath between Pico das Pedras and Queimadas, located in the wonderful Santana council, has now facilities for visitors with disabilities.
-Thus some of the hidden beauty of the Laurissilva Forest can be appreciated on a course of 1980 metres length, which can be made in a wheelchair and where information is provided in Braille and SPS (language for people with cerebral palsy).
+TOP TIP - The footpath between Pico das Pedras and Queimadas in Santana is now accessible for people with disabilities.
+Extending for almost two kilometres, all visitors can now appreciate the incredible beauty of the Laurissilva Forest.
+The course is wheelchair-friendly and information is provided in Braille and SPS (for people with cerebral palsy).